Age and Fertility

 Getting pregnant in your 30s and 40s

-At PFC, we use a number of means to evaluate fertility health.
-In the case of female infertility, one of the first things we look at is a patient’s age -- in particular, the age of her ovarian reserve or, put simply, her egg supply.
+At Pacific Fertility Center, we use a number of means to evaluate fertility health.
+In the case of female infertility, one of the first things we look at is a patient's age -- in particular, the age of her ovarian reserve or, put simply, her egg supply.

 An increasing number of women are choosing to have their first child in their mid-30s or later.
 The challenge for this age group is that with the body's natural aging process, a woman's eggs age as well; and this phenomenon is a significant cause of infertility and miscarriage.
 Getting pregnant after age 40 is a challenge for women that may have no other impediment to conception.